-The International Energy Agency is a Paris based, independent intergovernmental organization established in 1974 by 23 member of the Organization for Economic Cooperation and Development (OECD) in the wake of the oil crisis.
+The International Energy Agency (IEA) is a Paris based, independent intergovernmental organization established in 1974 by 23 member of the Organization for Economic Cooperation and Development (OECD) in the wake of the oil crisis.
 It has in the meantime become a beacon of knowledge, data and analysis on energy markets worldwide and its annual World Energy Outlook is a widely anticipated across the field.
 Poland joined the IEA in 2008 and is an actively involved member.

 Given the IEA’s overarching vision over the energy industry in Europe, what do you identify as the key trends dominating Central and Eastern Europe in recent years?